SapitoSucio/froggo-guides/docs/script_commands.md

 You can also use it to make sure people don't pass a point before removing an item totally from them.
-Let's say you don't want people to wear Legion Plate armor, but also don't want them to equip if after the check, you would do this:
+Let`s say you don't want people to wear Legion Plate armor, but also don't want them to equip if after the check, you would do this:

 ```cpp